MoustafaSeddik/Hyperparameters-Tuning/README.md

-# Hyperparamters-Tuning
+# Hyperparameters-Tuning
+This serves as a tutorial for
-Hyperparamters Tuning with Ray Tune
+Hyperparameter Tuning with Ray Tune for a simple dataset following an equation y = 2x + 1 + noise